strmlineapp-ux/agileflow/docs/design-system.md

     -   **Draggable Cards**: Most cards can be freely reordered within the grid.
 The `useSortable` hook allows this.
     -   **Pinned Cards**: Certain core system cards (e.g., "Admin", "Settings") are designated as "pinned" and cannot be dragged.
 This is achieved by disabling the `useSortable` hook for those specific items (`disabled: true`).
 They act as fixed anchors in the layout.
 -   **Reordering with Guardrails**:
     -   **Interaction**: Users can drag any non-pinned card and drop it between other non-pinned cards to change its order.
-The grid reflows smoothly to show the drop position.
     -   **Guardrail Logic**: The `onDragEnd` handler must contain logic to prevent reordering pinned items.
 A non-pinned item cannot be dropped into a position occupied by or between pinned items.
 This ensures the core page order is always maintained.
 -   **Drop Zone Highlighting**: Drop zones provide visual feedback when an item is dragged over them.
 To maintain a clean UI, highlights must **only** use rings without background fills.
     -   **Standard & Duplication Zones (Reordering, Moving, Duplicating):** The drop area must be highlighted with a `1px` inset, colorless ring using the standard border color.
 The required class is `ring-1 ring-border ring-inset`.
 This is the universal style for all non-destructive drop actions, and colored backgrounds or borders **must not** be used.